apache/openwhisk/README.md

 #### Alternate instructions for Mac developers

 Mac users can clone, build and deploy OpenWhisk either with a Vagrant or Docker machine.
-The following detail how to install OpenWhisk with Vagrant using a shared filesystem so that you can develop OpenWhisk natively on the Mac but deploy it inside a virtual machine.
+The following detail how to install OpenWhisk with Vagrant using a shared file system so that you can develop OpenWhisk natively on the Mac but deploy it inside a virtual machine.

   ```
   git clone https://github.com/openwhisk/openwhisk.git